lingo/gitmacros/README.md

     Find the top-level path of this git repository
  -  `git-undo-ws`
     Attempt to undo changes in a file which are only whitespace changes
+ - `git-bump-ver`
+    Bump a semver tag to next Major,minor, or patch version

 ### Weirdos ###
  -  git-add-this-submodule